 Diabetes affects the entire body, and this includes the function of our organs, tissues, and glands.
-So, it’s not surprising that it impacts the thyroid gland as well.
+So, it’s not surprising that it Diabetes Spectrum as well.
 Keeping track of the thyroid is recommended for everyone, especially for those with this chronic condition.

 A lower or higher function of the thyroid gland can aggravate diabetes and cause many health complications.
 Therefore, we have to check our thyroid regularly to prevent this from happening.